 Unless you have experience of internet and server security, you should probably employ an experienced web developer to help you sort this one out.

-4. It’s hard to navigate
+5. It’s really hard to navigate

 Check that you don’t have any pages which are several clicks away from the main menu.
-And make sure you have links to other relevant pages throughout your content – this is good for search engine optimisation too.
+And make sure you have useful links to other relevant pages throughout your content – this is good for search engine optimisation too.